akilgour350/Krypton/README.md

 ### Using Basic File Handling
 If you are looking for file handling with encoding and decoding, refer to the '*Using Encoded File Handling*' section below.
 Krypton's basic file handling services are located in the '*UFile*' class.
-You can access it by doing the following:
+You can access it by creating a new instance of the '*UFile*' class.
+In C#, this is done with the following code: `UFile uf = new UFile();`
-1. Create a new '*KryptonType*' enum using the steps outlined above, configuring it to use the encoder/decoder you wish to use.
-2. Create a new '*UFile*' class instance, passing in the just created enum.
 You now have access to Krypton's basic reading and writing classes.

+** The UFile Class **
-The '*UFile*' class contains two methods for writing to files.
+The '*UFile*' class contains two methods for writing to files:
+- AppendToFile
+- OverwriteToFile

+Both require two strings as arguments in the following order:
+- the directory of the file you wish to write to
+- the text you wish to write to the file

 ### Using Encoded File Handling